 Ethics and compliance

 VINCI has evolved around strong values that mould its culture and guide its actions.
 Ethics is at the heart of all VINCI’s business relations with its stakeholders.
-The Group expects the highest standards of conduct from each of its employees based on a sense of honesty, loyalty, respect fordignity and individual rights.
+The Group expects the highest standards of conduct from each of its employees based on a sense of honesty, loyalty, respect for dignity and individual rights.
 This commitment is reflected at the highest level in the Group.
-Throughout the internal road show that led him to meet nearly 8,000 employees in 2018 and 2019, the Chairman and CEO, Xavier Huillard, systematically reaffirmed VINCI’s ambitions for all-round performance and compliance.
+Throughout the internal road show that led him to meet nearly 8,000 employees in 2018 and 2019, the Chairman and CEO, Xavier Huillard, systematically reaffirmed VINCI’s ambitions for sustainability and compliance.

 The Code of Ethics and Conduct lays down all the principles of business ethics that apply in all circumstances, in all countries where the Group operates and to all companies and their employees.
 It is used in tandem the Anti-corruption Code of Conduct, which details the rules concerning the prevention of all acts of corruption, notably identifying risks in business processes and defining conduct to be avoided.

 These two documents are available in 31 languages on the Group intranet and website.
 They can therefore be accessed by almost 100% of employees in the official language of their country and are included in the new employee welcome kit.
 The Group’s 53,000 key managers have undertaken to comply with them and ensure they are applied within the scope of their responsibility.